Black–Scholes model: Criticism and comments

 Espen Gaarder Haug and Nassim Nicholas Taleb argue that the Black–Scholes model merely recasts existing widely used models in terms of practically impossible "dynamic hedging" rather than "risk", to make them more compatible with mainstream neoclassical economic theory.
 They also assert that Boness in 1964 had already published a formula that is "actually identical" to the Black–Scholes call option pricing equation.
 Edward Thorp also claims to have guessed the Black–Scholes formula in 1967 but kept it to himself to make money for his investors.
 Emanuel Derman and Taleb have also criticized dynamic hedging and state that a number of researchers had put forth similar models prior to Black and Scholes.
 In response, Paul Wilmott has defended the model.

 In his 2008 letter to the shareholders of Berkshire Hathaway, Warren Buffett wrote: "I believe the Black–Scholes formula, even though it is the standard for establishing the dollar liability for options, produces strange results when the long-term variety are being valued...
 The Black–Scholes formula has approached the status of holy writ in finance ...
 If the formula is applied to extended time periods, however, it can produce absurd results.
 In fairness, Black and Scholes almost certainly understood this point well.
 But their devoted followers may be ignoring whatever caveats the two men attached when they first unveiled the formula."

 British mathematician Ian Stewart, author of the 2012 book entitled In Pursuit of the Unknown: 17 Equations That Changed the World, said that Black–Scholes had "underpinned massive economic growth" and the "international financial system was trading derivatives valued at one quadrillion dollars per year" by 2007.
-He said that the Black–Scholes equation was the "mathematical justification for the trading"—and therefore—"one ingredient in a rich stew of financial irresponsibility, political ineptitude, perverse incentives and lax regulation" that contributed to the financial crisis of 2007–08.
+He said that the Black–Scholes equation was the "mathematical justification for the trading"—and therefore—"one ingredient in a rich stew of financial irresponsibility, political ineptitude, perverse incentives and lax regulation" that contributed to the 2008 financial crisis.
 He clarified that "the equation itself wasn't the real problem", but its abuse in the financial industry.

+The Black–Scholes model assumes positive underlying prices; if the underlying has a negative price, the model does not work directly.
+When dealing with options whose underlying can go negative, practitioners may use a different model such as the Bachelier model or simply add a constant offset to the prices.